Spring 2015 Preview Courses

 The Sea is Not My Home: Immigration, Migration, and Social Justice in the Sicilian Context

 People are crossing borders now than ever before, with no letup in sight.
 Immigration and migration is inextricably linked with other global issues such as human rights, poverty, development and social justice.
 Immigrants often possess an entrepreneurial spirit and, as seen in the united States, have been proven to be dynamic members of society.
 In contrast, many countries in Europe are experiencing immigrants, migrants and refugees in unprecedented numbers.
 Often, the human rights of those crossing borders are being violated, as immigrants are unwanted, particularly in light of the European economy.
-This class will examine the lives' of immigrants, migrants and refugees and the challenges they face in their new country of Sicily against the backdrop of one of the most beautiful and historic cities in all of Italy: Siracusa.
+We will examine the lives' of immigrants, migrants and refugees and the challenges they face in their new country of Sicily against the backdrop of one of the most beautiful and historic cities in all of Italy: Siracusa.
 Full of ancient Greek and Arab culture, this port city has been the site of some of earliest migrations, indeed, before it even had such a name!
 When the class travels to the Bel Paese (the Beautiful Country) they will see the way centuries of invasion and migration have influenced and added a unique mix to the local culture and how it is still changing today.
+Transfer only.